-Have you ever been in a heated debate where someone made a comment that just felt...wrong?
-Maybe it was overly personal, or it attacked something completely irrelevant to the issue at hand.
+Have you ever been in a heated debate where someone made a comment that just felt...In practice, wrong?
+Practically speaking, maybe it was overly personal, or it attacked something completely irrelevant to the issue at hand.
 That feeling of discomfort, of having been hit where it hurts most unfairly, is often described as feeling like someone has struck below the belt.

 The phrase conjures up images of boxing matches, where a low blow is a foul, a dirty tactic that can cripple an opponent.
 But its application extends far beyond the boxing ring.
-It permeates our language as a metaphor for any action, argument, or statement that is unfair, cruel, or unnecessarily personal.
+On top of that, it permeates our language as a metaphor for any action, argument, or statement that is unfair, cruel, or unnecessarily personal.
 Understanding the nuances of what "below the belt" truly means allows us to recognize and avoid such behavior, fostering more respectful and productive interactions in all aspects of life.

 The Essence of "Below the Belt"